bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 - [ ] Payoff Coins
 	- [ ] **NOTE** - Power coins besides the basic one all have an icon and their heads face oscillates (fades) between showing the icon and showing the souls payoff for the coin.
 	- [ ] **Simple**
-		- [ ] Bouzyges - Beneficial on both heads and tails, but lower payoff.
+		- [x] Bouzyges - Beneficial on both heads and tails, but lower payoff.
-		- [ ] Achilles - Held by the Heel - High shard reward, huge life loss on tails and destroy itself.
+		- [x] Achilles - Held by the Heel - High shard reward, huge life loss on tails and destroy itself.
 		- [ ] ??? - Payoff.
 High souls.
 Doomed (single round coin)
-		- [ ] ??? - More souls the fewer coins you have.
 		- [ ] ??? - High payout permanently goes to 0 after one round, upgrading restores it for another round.
 		- [ ] ??? - Reduced payoff.
 No tails penalty.
 If this coin lands on tails, make another random coin Lucky.
 		- [ ] ??? - At the end of the round, destroy this and gain a random coin of greater value. (low payoff)
+		- [x] Orion - Souls on heads; Arrows on tails (souls payoff is minimal)
 	- [ ] **Highlander**
 		- [ ] ??? - Payoff.
 Gives more souls the fewer payoff coins you have (and a ton if this is the only one).
+		- [ ] ??? - More souls the fewer coins you have.
 	- [ ] **Power Focused**
 		- [ ] ??? - Payoff - Increase the payoff for this toss by for every 3 power used.
 		- [ ] ??? - Insanely high amount of souls, but 0 if you use any powers this round.